supachaimangkud/GuitarScaleTutorialApp/README.md

+This project need to be cloned on Android Studio.
+The link for cloning this project is under the code tab.

 In order to run this project, the code need to be run on the MainActivity.ky file and on the android studio.
 Path: app/src/main/java/com/supachai/guitarscales/MainActivity.kt

 As this application uses Samsung Galaxy A14 5G as virtual device and physical device for testing so it should use the same device for testing.